terraform-ibm-modules/terraform-ibm-vpe-gateway/solutions/fully-configurable/DA-types.md

 - [cloud_services](#cloud-services) : this input parameter allows to create a VPE gateway to a IBM Cloud service by specifying its service name
 - [cloud_service_by_crn](#cloud-service-by-crn) : this input parameter allows to create a VPE gateway to a IBM Cloud service its service CRN (Cloud Resource Name)
-- [reserved_ips](#reserved-ips) : this input parameter allows to specify a set of pre-existing Reserved IPs resources for the VPC already bound to VPE gateways to skip the related deployment

 For more details about the IBM Cloud services, their VPE configuration information and about creating the same gateways to Non-IBM Cloud services please refer to [this documentation page](https://cloud.ibm.com/docs/vpc?topic=vpc-vpe-supported-services)